min2ha/ukwa-site/content/target/37460/index.en.md

   "subject": "EU Referendum"
 }

-# UCL European Institute: The implications of Brexit on Iriish higher education

 An argument that a UK exit from the European Union would likely have a significant negative impact on Irish students in the UK, British students in Ireland, and the Irish Higher Education sector in general.